welingtonVinicius/PointFarmingAutomation/README.md

-The PointFarmingAutomation project is designed to streamline and automate the farming operations by providing a robust backend server.
-Built with Flask, this server features dedicated endpoints for establishing site connections, managing farming tasks, and delivering real-time progress updates.
-The backend logic efficiently handles requests and database interactions, ensuring a smooth and responsive experience for managing agricultural operations.
+## PointFarmingAutomation

+This project automates point farming on various websites, allowing users to manage connections and track farming progress using Python for the backend and HTML/CSS/JavaScript for the frontend.